nordthomas/IntroToProg-Python-Mod07/docs/index.md

     Processing.save_data_to_file(FILENAME, lst_pickle_data)

-The function we are calling here uses the open function to open our file and because we are using a write mode it will create the file if it doesn’t already exist on disk.
-Because we are writing a byte stream now instead of strings of text we need to use the “wb” mode, which allows us to write to a binary file.
+The function we are calling here uses the `open` function to open our file and because we are using the `write` mode it will create the file if it doesn’t already exist on disk.
+Because we are writing a byte stream now instead of strings of text we need to use the “`wb`” mode, which allows us to write to a binary file.

     @staticmethod
     def save_data_to_file(file_name, list_of_data):